Coronavirus latest: India extends world's biggest lockdown | DW | 01.05.2020

 The report also explored less dramatic scenarios: if the coronavirus crisis runs a milder course, a 5% fall in economic output this year can be expected within the EU's economic zone.
 It also specifies a middle-case scenario with an 8% economic decrease.
 If this happens, GDP would fall sharply in the short term, predicted the report.

-12:55 The German government is in talks to take a 25.1% stake in airline Lufthansa, Der Spiegel reported on Friday.
+12:55 The German government is in talks that would see it gain a 25.1% stake in airline Lufthansa, Der Spiegel reported on Friday.
 The weekly magazine said ministers were planning a €10 billion ($10.98 billion) bailout of the national carrier.

 Of that total, 5.5 billion euros would be in the form of non-voting capital, for which the German government wants a coupon of 9%, the paper said.
 A further €3.5 billion in loans would be provided by state bank Kreditanstalt für Wiederaufbau (KFW).
 Der Spiegel also said Belgium, Austria and Switzerland might contribute